Spider Plant (Chlorophytum comosum) Indoor Care, Propagation, Common Problems and Solutions

 Position the set up in a warm, well-lit place away from direct sunlight and change the water every 5-7 days.

-Wait until the roots are about 4 in. long before transferring to soil.
+Wait until the roots are about 4 inches long before transferring to soil.

 For a full and bushy plant, transfer several plantlets into the same pot.